DataBiosphere/analysis_pipeline_WDL/README.md

 [![WDL 1.0 shield](https://img.shields.io/badge/WDL-1.0-lightgrey.svg)](https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md)
 This is a work-in-progress project to implement some components of the University of Washington [TOPMed pipeline](https://github.com/UW-GAC/analysis_pipeline) into Workflow Description Lauange (WDL) in a way that closely mimics [the CWL version of the UW Pipeline](https://github.com/UW-GAC/analysis_pipeline_cwl).
 In other words, this is a WDL that mimics a CWL that mimics a Python pipeline.
 All three pipelines use the same underlying R scripts which do most of the heavy lifting, making their results directly comparable.

-## Motivation
-The original goal of this undertaking was to provide sample preparation options for a subset of users on Terra, as the existing sample preparation notebook did not run well on TOPMed Freeze 8 data due to a large increase in the number of variants.
-While we hope that this can eventually be used for that case, the scope has since widened for other forms of analysis, and as a case study of interoperability between CWL-based platforms and WDL-based platforms.
-For that reason, this pipeline is designed to be as close to the CWL version as possible.

 ## Features
 * This pipeline is very similiar to the CWL version and the main differences between the two [are documented](https://github.com/DataBiosphere/analysis_pipeline_WDL/blob/main/documentation/cwl-vs-wdl.md)
 * As it works in a Docker container, it does not have any external dependencies other than the usual setup required for [WDL](https://software.broadinstitute.org/wdl/documentation/quickstart) and [Cromwell](http://cromwell.readthedocs.io/en/develop/)